What Is the Cost of Developing a Travel App?

 With apps such as Google Cardboards and Sites in VR, anyone can visit the world’s most famous monuments and natural wonders.
 Ascape VR app went one step further and now offers virtual skydiving and snorkelling.

 Another popular trend in 2021 is rural and local tourism.
 More people discovered local attractions and engaged in activities like hiking, biking, and camping.
+If you are wondering how to develop a bike sharing app, its main features and costs, we have the article that can answer your questions.

 The shift to domestic travel is evident in countries worldwide, Americans, for example, consider camping one of the safest types of travel in the pandemic.
 For this reason, startups focused on rural tourism, such as Nautal or Snaptrip, are facing increased interest.
 These apps allow travellers to rent cars, boats, and camper vans as well as to book accommodation in rural areas.